psfoley/openfl/docs/manual.overview.what_is_intel_federated_learning.rst

 .. # Licensed subject to the terms of the separately executed evaluation license agreement between Intel Corporation and you.

-What is Intel® Federated Learning?
+What is Intel\ :sup:`®` \ Federated Learning?
 ==================================

-By leveraging the security provided by Intel\ :sup:`®` \ SGX and the ease of deployment provided by Graphene, Federated Learning can be protected from adversarial attacks that are well documented in the literature.
+By leveraging the security provided by Intel\ :sup:`®` \ `SGX <https://software.intel.com/content/www/us/en/develop/topics/software-guard-extensions.html>`_ and the ease of deployment provided by `Graphene <https://github.com/oscarlab/graphene>`_, Federated Learning can be protected from adversarial attacks that are well documented in the literature.
 With Intel\ :sup:`®` \ SGX on every node in the federation, risks are mitigated even if the nodes are not fully-controlled by the federation owner.